ate47/t8-atian-menu/README.md

 - `3042707823` - unencrypted string with ConvertToString
 - `483405794` - Unexpected string type in stringtable
 - `3654063291` - ScrEvent map is full, unable to register new event
+- `1190254947` - waittill must have at least one valid argument
+- `1601358697`, `4032788023` - waittill used without passing a pointer/object value
+- `2346900383`, `1668598749` - waittillmatchtimeout used without passing a pointer/object as param1
+- `369972438` - waittillmatchtimeout used without passing a pointer/struct as param2
+- `240121690` - waittillmatchtimeout must have at least one valid argument
 - `647662103` - can't be converted to const string (only string,int,float,vector)
+- `179749049` - usage of VM_OP_JumpOnTrue with non float/int value
 - `Whiskey 110 Late tiger` - accessing array like a struct (or not)
 - `kilo 45 gold dove` - usage of unset local var
 - `Delta 320 Monster Tornado` - unknown